Radio Scanners FAQ "Q & A" Page - Advanced Specialties Inc.

 A - "Cell Blocked" means that the older analog USA Cellular phone Frequency reception is "blocked" from being entered into the Radio Scanner.
-As of April, 1994, an FCC rule required ALL Scanners Sold in the USA to be Cellular frequency Deleted (Blocked) by the Mfgr, & all the Scanners we offer therefore are cell blocked.
-Even the Older or Export "unblocked" scanners were/are only capable of hearing the now obsolete old "Analog" cellphones that are no loger sold or in use today.
+As of April, 1994, an FCC rule required ALL Scanners Sold in the USA to be Cellular frequency Deleted (Blocked) by the Mfgr, & all the Scanners offered in the USA therefore are cell blocked.
+Even the very Older or Export "unblocked" scanners were/are only capable of hearing the now obsolete old "Analog" cellphones that are no loger sold or in use today.
 There is No Scanner, new, old, modified or "export", that can hear the current "Digital" Cellphones being sold & used today.
-The "GSM" , "CDMA", LTE, EVDO or "iDEN" 4G, 3G, 1x Digital cellular systems that are not part of any scanner circuit technology.
+The "GSM" , "CDMA", LTE, EVDO or "iDEN" 4G, 3G, 1x Digital cellular systems are not part of any scanner radio's circuit or technology.
 See next Question for additional information.

 - CAN SCANNERS BE "MODIFIED" TO PICKUP CELLULAR PHONE OR OTHER FREQUENCIES?

-A - No. Some Older scanner models, built before 1994, were able to be frequency "modified, or Restored" to hear the older obsolete "analog" cell signals.
-All the Current New scanner models sold in the USA, by law, have the cellular Frequencies Permenently Deleted from their Internal chips, They aren't "hidden" in there, so they can't be "restored or modified", & these older modified, or "export" models could receive only the now obsolete "analog" phone signals. ( Older Scanners that could be "modified", were actually being "UN-modified", as they were built with these frequencies, & then "blocked").
+A - No. Some very Older scanner models, built before 1994, were able to be frequency "modified, or Restored" to hear the older obsolete "analog" cell signals as mentioned above.
+All the Current New scanner models sold in the USA, by law, have the cellular Frequencies Permenently Deleted from their Internal chips, They aren't "hidden" in there, and there isn't any circuits able to decode celleur transmissions in a scanner, so they can't be "restored or modified", & these older modified, or "export" models could receive only the now obsolete "analog" phone signals. ( Older Scanners that could be "modified", were actually being "UN-modified", as they were built with these frequencies, & then "blocked").
 Also, Remember, since ALL newer cellphones are iDEN, CDMA, LTE or GSM "Digital", even these older, or export model cellular frequency-capable scanners simply can't "hear" any of the current Digital cellphones, even if tuned to their frequencies.

 - WILL A "MORE EXPENSIVE SCANNER" HAVE BETTER RECEPTION OR LESS INTERFERENCE THAN MY CURRENT "$129" DOLLAR MODEL?